ralna/GALAHAD/doc/Julia/rst-dir/sha_functions.rst

 		- col

 		-
-		  is a one-dimensional array of size ne and type Int32, that holds the column indices of the upper triangular part of $H$.
+		  is a one-dimensional array of size ne and type INT, that holds the column indices of the upper triangular part of $H$.